Hablamos Español Insurance Companies We Work With

 What is additional insured status?

-An endorsement that extends your liability coverage to another party, like a client or GC, for claims arising from your work.
+An endorsement that generally extends your liability coverage to another party, like a client or GC, for claims arising from your work.
 The endorsement, not the certificate, provides it.

 What is completed-operations additional insured?